tadasant/mcp-server-stability-ai/README.md

 - `inpaint` - A more precise version of `search-and-x` functionalities, requires mananging a mask to define to area to replace.
 - Base image manipulation (crop, rotate, resize, etc.): likely as its own MCP server
+- Ability to inpaint one image into another image.
+Doesn't seem possible with Stability API; will probably want another MCP server hitting a different API to accomplish this.
 - MCP client custom-made for image manipulation

 # Contributing